Bagrationi dynasty: Union of Bagrationi branches

 Prince Nugzar's daughter, Princess Ana, a divorced teacher and journalist with two daughters, married Prince Davit Bagrationi-Mukhraneli, on 8 February 2009 at the Tbilisi Sameba Cathedral.
 The marriage united the Gruzinsky and Mukhrani branches of the Georgian royal family, and drew a crowd of 3,000 spectators, officials, and foreign diplomats, as well as extensive coverage by the Georgian media.

 The dynastic significance of the wedding lay in the fact that, amidst the turmoil in political partisanship that has roiled Georgia since its independence in 1991, Patriarch Ilia II of Georgia publicly called for the restoration of the monarchy as a path toward national unity in October 2007.
 Although this led some politicians and parties to entertain the notion of a Georgian constitutional monarchy, competition arose among the old dynasty's princes and supporters, as historians and jurists debated which Bagrationi has the strongest hereditary right to a throne that has been vacant for two centuries.

 Although some monarchists support the Gruzinsky branch's claim, others — including most Royal Houses — support that of the re-patriated Mukhraneli branch.
 Both branches descend from the medieval kings of Georgia down to Constantine II of Georgia who died in 1505, and continue as unbroken, legitimate male lines into the 21st century.

 Aside from his unmarried elder brother Irakli, Davit is the heir male of the Bagrationi family, while the bride's father is the most senior descendant of the last Bagrationi to reign over the united kingdom of eastern Georgia.
 The marriage between Nugzar Gruzinsky's heiress and the Mukhrani heir may resolve their rivalry for the claim to the throne.

-Prince Davit and Princess Ana became the parents of a boy on 27 September 2011, Prince Giorgi Bagration Bagrationi, who, in his person, became the potential uniter of the Mukhraneli and Gruzinsky claims.
+Prince Davit and Princess Ana became the parents of a boy on 27 September 2011, Prince Giorgi Bagrationi, who, in his person, became the potential uniter of the Mukhraneli and Gruzinsky claims.
 Since no other Bagrationi prince was born in the Gruzinsky branch, Prince Giorgi became the heir apparent to the heir general of George XIII of Kartli-Kakheti on 1 March 2025, alongside already being heir apparent to the heir male of the House of Bagrationi, when his maternal grandfather died and the Gruzinsky branch went extinct in the male line, which left his mother as the Gruzinsky heiress general.